ZhongLIFR/Logs2Graph/README.md

 # Logs2Graphs

-This repository contains the lab code for the manuscript "Graph Neural Networks based Log Anomaly Detection and Explanation", which has been accepted by ICSE'24 poster track (short paper).
-The full version is under review with the EAAI journal.
+This repository contains the lab code for the manuscript "Graph Neural Networks based Log Anomaly Detection and Explanation", which has been accepted by [ICSE'24](https://conf.researchr.org/home/icse-2024) poster track (short paper).
+The full version is under review with the [EAAI journal](https://www.sciencedirect.com/journal/engineering-applications-of-artificial-intelligence).
+Importantly, we are deploying this algorithm on lithography systems with our individual partners [ASML](https://www.asml.com/en) and [VDL](https://www.vdlgroep.com/en).

 Readers can follow these steps to use our code: